 They may decide that they do not have the knowledge and expertise to do this and this, again, is not a rejection of you.
 You are not entitled to people helping you.
 This is a duty of care.
 It would be a waste of your time and energy if they don’t know or can’t help you achieve your goal even if you chose them thinking that they could.

-Having the goal helps a lot.
+Having the goal helps a lot when finding a mentor.
 A mentor cannot mentor you in everything under the sun.
 It is best to pick one area to work on at a time.
 It also helps you and the mentor formulate a plan of action for what you will do to achieve said goal.

 Again, many people have suddenly landed the title of being their mentor on me without my consent thinking it would be enough to flatter me.
 I am not easily flattered and not getting my consent annoys me.
 It presumes I am somehow stupid enough to be easily swayed by empty words.
 Don’t do this.